 Hey, I’m Steve, and I’m the (Assistant) Director of Development within the Interactive Design Department of Boston University.
 Here’s some words and phrases: WordPress.
 Maker.
 Raspberry Pi.
 Incurably Curious.
 Solver of Problems.
 Lover of Science & Animals.
 Traveler & Collector.
 FOSS Enthusiast.
 Photography.
 I attend conferences and meetups as much as possible, as well as speak, guest lecture, and teach whenever the opportunity arises.

 The path to my department at Boston University is: `~BU/Marketing & Communications/Creative Services/Interactive Design/`.
-That’s right, I lead a team of 3 other back-end developers (soon to be 4 and then 5) within a department called “Interactive *Design*.”
+That’s right, I lead a team of 4 other back-end developers within a department called “Interactive Design.”
 We work among a team of designers who write front-end code, project managers, content strategists, and all of the others that help bring a website to life.

-Back when I joined BU in 2011, I was a Web Developer II.
+I joined BU in 2011, as a Web Developer II.
 In that time, my responsibilities really only included theme development (with all of the time + effort estimates, coordinating with our designers on the front-end code (sometimes us developers would write the code, and others, the designers would), and working with our IS&T department).
 Back then, our department had little power within the BU ecosystem.
 We worked to gain responsibilities like production deploys, sandbox creation + management, plugin updates + creation, WordPress updates + testing, and a ton more I’m sure I’m forgetting.